gaoalexander/ML-Project-Generative-Adversarial-Network/README.md

-# Generative Adversarial Network for Simpsons Characters
+# Generative Adversarial Network for Images
 An intro to setting up and working with GANs.
 For NYU EL-GY 6123 Intro to Machine Learning, final project.

 ## Versions